pippim/pippim.github.io/index.md

 [`git pull`](https://opensource.com/article/18/2/how-clone-modify-add-delete-git-files)
 command.

-After the progma `stack-to-blog.py` finishes all your blog posts for GitHub Pages will be stored in your `~/website/_posts` directory.
+After the progam `stack-to-blog.py` finishes, all your blog posts for GitHub Pages will be stored in your `~/website/_posts` directory.
 A count of the posts is generated above using `ls -l ../_posts/* | wc -l`.